zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     * **zoweJwt**

         * When a Zowe JWT is provided, this scheme value specifies that the service accepts the Zowe JWT.
 No additional processing is done by the API Gateway.
-      * When a X509 certificate is provided, it is transformed into a Zowe JWT and authentication is performed for the southbound service.
+        * When a X509 certificate is provided, it is transformed into a Zowe JWT and the southbound service performs authentication.

     * **httpBasicPassTicket**

       This value specifies that a service accepts PassTickets in the Authorization header of the HTTP requests using the basic authentication scheme.
       It is necessary to provide a service APPLID in `authentication.applid` parameter to prevent passticket generation errors.

-      * When a JWT is provided, the service validates the Zowe JWT for passticket generation.
+        * When a JWT is provided, the service validates the Zowe JWT to use for passticket generation.
         * When a X509 certificate is provided, the service validates by mapping to a mainframe user.
 This user generates a passticket if no errors occur.

       For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md)